-- Providing 3 HBTs, aligned to Divisions, with clear MDT working with CMHTs and inpatient services, ensuring a seamless care pathway between services for service users. - From the 5th November HBT will provide a 24/7 service offering up to 2 home visits per day, thus offering a genuine alternative to inpatient admission. - Between April 2017 and July 2018 there was a 60% increase in HBT referrals. - It is anticipated that the transformed HBT offer will contribute towards: - > Reduced number of inpatient admissions - Reduced length of stay in hospital - Reduced number of readmissions - Reduced number of out of area placements - Reduced number of service users who are known to services who present at A&E.
+- Providing 3 HBTs, aligned to Divisions, with clear MDT working with CMHTs and inpatient services, ensuring a seamless care pathway between services for service users. - HBT now provide a 24/7 service offering up to 2 home visits per day, thus offering a genuine alternative to inpatient admission. - Once fully embedded alongside the ECM, the transformed HBT will: - Reduce number of inpatient admissions - Reduce length of stay in hospital - Reduce number of readmissions - Reduce number of out of area placements - Reduce number of service users who are known to services who present at A&E.